jrojas7/Test_Project/README.md

 - Support for running tests on Browser Stack and Sauce Labs

 About the test cases:
-- I added videos for all the test cases (3 TCs) instead screenshots.
+- I added videos for all the test cases (3 TCs).
-- Since there was needed to create an account to buy a product, I added one more test case, which is for register users in the site using fake data from an imported library, the test case uses data from the library in the registration form, so this saves time, and is useful when creating test cases for filling forms.
+- The test case for register users in the site, is using fake data from an imported library, it uses data from the library in the registration form, so this saves time, and is useful when creating test cases for filling forms.
 - About the test case to buy a product in the Ecommerce site, the code was completed and it was working, but I updated the software and it broke out at the middle of the test.
 Please, feel free to review the code.